-- A. Paid bereavement leave not to exceed seven days may be used upon the death of members of the immediate family of the employee, or circumstances regarding memorial services or burial arrangements.
-Bereavement leave will not be deducted from the chargeable leave account. - B. Immediate family member, for the purpose of this Section, shall be defined as follows: the employee's spouse, child, father, mother, brother, brother-in-law, sister, sister-in-law, father-in-law, mother-in-law, grandparent, grandchild, stepchild and domestic partner.
-It also means other family members who reside permanently with the Employee.

-C. Recognizing that the make-up of some families does not conform with the standard definition above, an employee may provide the Employer, upon time of hire, with the names of individuals who acted in a parental capacity in lieu of the parents.
+- B. Immediate family member, for the purpose of this Section, shall be defined as follows: the employee's spouse, child, father, mother, brother, brother-in-law, sister, sister-in-law, father-in-law, mother-in-law, daughter-in-law, son-in-law, grandparent, grandparent-in-law, grandchild, stepchild and domestic partner.
+It also means other family members who reside permanently with the Employee. - C. Recognizing that the make-up of some families does not conform with the standard definition above, an employee may provide the Employer, upon time of hire, with the names of individuals who acted in a parental capacity in lieu of the parents.
 The Employer shall provide forms for the recording of "immediate family" members for each covered employee, to be placed in his or her personnel file to document the full extent of each employee's "immediate family."